ggn4/shadowmage/README.md

-# What is the purpose of this package?
+## What is the purpose of this package?

-shadowmage package is easy to use.
+shadowmagix package is easy to use.
 Purpose of this package is to add the shadows to your HTML elements effortlessly.

-# Installation
+## Installation

-`npm i shadowmage --save`
+`npm i shadowmagix --save`

 Then...

 ```
-import { shadowmage } from 'shadowmage'
+import { shadowmagix } from 'shadowmagix'

-shadowmage({
+shadowmagix({
   shadow_type: 20,
   shadow_color: "cyan",
   padding: 5,